banditoth/maui-archiver-vscode/banditoth-VSCode-MAUI-Archive/README.md

 ### Acknowledgements

-Thanks to Gerald Versluis for spreading the word about this tool.
+Thanks to Gerald Versluis and James Montemagno for spreading the word about this tool.